 Yes – we even accept younger babies if all vaccinations are in order.

 Yes, we require all of our members to be vaccinated.

 We have a team of expert educators hand picked by our owner Keltse.
-They all are CPR and first aid trained and have an extensive experience in early childhood education.
+They all are CPR and first aid trained and have extensive experience in early childhood education.

 Yes – we even have a dedicated area for naps.

 Yes – ask our staff and they will give you a link for you to reserve them.
 Alternatively, you can scan the QR code pasted on the booths.

 These are some of the techniques we recommend to facilitate the separation process: